Industry

 Real estate is one of the most financially consequential decisions most people ever make.
 ZipSmart was built to change how buyers, sellers, investors, and renters navigate that decision — turning complex market data into reports people can actually act on.

-Arvin needed someone who could see the vision — and then pressure-test it.
+Arvin (CEO) needed someone who could see the vision — and then pressure-test it.

 Real estate is one of the most financially consequential decisions most people ever make.
 ZipSmart was built to change how buyers, sellers, investors, and renters navigate that decision — turning complex market data into reports people can actually act on.

-Arvin needed someone who could see the vision — and then pressure-test it.
+Arvin (CEO) needed someone who could see the vision — and then pressure-test it.

 The Business Problem